 Thyroid Disorders, Mental Health, Depression, Anxiety, Paranoia, Obsessive-Compulsive Disorder, Addiction, Arthritis, Pregnancy, Sexually Transmitted Diseases, Obesity and many more.

 Also, having served in executive leadership at a non-profit agency, Sylvia successfully obtained millions of dollars in grant money.
 She authored grants relating to education, business expansion, literacy, language courses and travel.
-Her audiences have included federal, local and individual organizations.
+Her audiences includes federal, local and individual organizations.
 Additionally, she has effectively landed grants for low-income families, English Language Learners and prior convicts.

 She stays in shape with yoga, fitness, swimming and meditation.
 She has a passion for social change and seeks ways to help people become advocates for themselves and others.